abbreviatedman/spellbound/data/quotes.md

 633
 00:33:52,366 --> 00:33:55,968
-I plead and promise myself...
+I plead and promise myself…

 634
 00:33:56,070 --> 00:33:57,837